chengsoonong/crowdastro-projects/ATLAS-CDFS/atlas-ml.md

 There are a lot of galaxies (citation needed), so instead of using all galaxies in the CDFS field we only train and test our classifiers on infrared objects within a fixed radius of an ATLAS radio object.
 For this radius we choose 1 arcminute, the same radius as the images shown to volunteers in RGZ.
 In general this will result in cases where the host galaxy is outside the radius (such as radio objects with wide-angled tails, e.g. Banfield et al. (2016)), but this is unavoidable.
 We may also choose a radius which is too *large*, worsening our assumption that there is only one host galaxy in this radius, but again, this is unavoidable.

+(TODO: Describe how we assigned labels given that RGZ only labels the first component.)

 # Method

 We divided the CDFS field into four quadrants for training and testing.
 The quadrants were centred on 52.8h -28.1°.
 For each trial, one quadrant was used to draw test examples, and the other three quadrants were used for training examples.

+We further split radio components in CDFS into compact and extended based on their flux; a radio component was considered compact if
+$$
+    \frac{S_{\text{int}}}{S_{\text{peak}}} \leq 1
+$$
+and extended otherwise.
+This split was made because we expect high accuracy on cross-identifying compact objects, as the host galaxy and the radio object directly overlap.

 We considered only radio objects with a cross-identification in both the Norris et al. (2006) catalogue and the RGZ catalogue.
 We further divided this subset into compact objects and resolved objects.
 Candidate hosts were then selected from the SWIRE catalogue; for a given subset of radio objects, all SWIRE objects within 1 arcminute of all radio objects in the subset were added to the associated SWIRE subset.